Artists, thinkers & curators respond to the theme of revolution...

 A night of live music, DJs and spoken word to support resistance to the arms trade.

-An artist, activist and refugee, Awate’s music powerfully tackles subjects like identity, history, racism and pride over forward thinking, jazz-inspired beats.
-Fresh from supporting fellow UK rapper and visionary Lowkey on tour, Awate will be bringing his blend of soulful and politically conscious hip-hop to move and inspire you.
+Logic will be joined by fellow London rapper Awate.
+An artist, activist and refugee, Awate’s music tackles subjects like identity, history, racism and pride over forward thinking, jazz-inspired beats.

-To close the night, the Resis’Dance DJ collective will bring a blend of fresh beats and dance classics, spanning from soca and afrobeats through to house and garage.
-Resis’Dance are a diverse group of women who came together to rock the dancefloor whilst challenging gender norms in the party and political scene.
+The Resis’Dance DJ collective are a diverse group of women who came together to rock the dancefloor whilst challenging gender norms in the party and political scene.
+They will bring a blend of fresh beats and dance classics, spanning from soca and afrobeats through to house and garage

 What to Expect